nuodb/node-nuodb/README.md

 **maxAge:** Amount of time from connection creation until it will age out, default of 300000ms (5 minutes) is used if no argument is provided.

 **checkTime:** how often the pool will run an internal liveliness check on free connections, default of 120000ms(2 minutes) is used if no argument is provided.
+If 0 is provided, the liveliness check will be disabled.

 **maxLimit:** hard cap on the amount of live connection the pool can maintain, default of 200 is used if no argument is provided.
 If 0, the pool will have no hard cap.